splunk/splunk-connect-for-syslog/docs/gettingstarted/index.md

 * Ensure the kernel is not dropping packets by periodically monitoring the buffer with the command `netstat -su | grep "receive errors"`.
 * NOTE: Failure to account for high-volume traffic (especially UDP) by tuning the kernel will result in message loss, which can be _very_ unpredictable and difficult to detect.
-See this helpful discusion in the syslog-ng [Professional Edition](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-premium-edition/7.0.10/collecting-log-messages-from-udp-sources) documentation regarding tuning syslog-ng in particular (via the [SC4S_SOURCE_*_SO_RCVBUFF](../configuration.md#syslog-source-configuration) environment variable in sc4s) as well as overall host kernel tuning.
+See this helpful discussion in the syslog-ng [Professional Edition](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-premium-edition/7.0.10/collecting-log-messages-from-udp-sources) documentation regarding tuning syslog-ng in particular (via the [SC4S_SOURCE_*_SO_RCVBUFF](../configuration.md#syslog-source-configuration) environment variable in sc4s) as well as overall host kernel tuning.
 The default values for receive kernel buffers in most distros is 2 MB,